How to Detect Page Rotation

 Frequently Asked Questions

-What is page rotation detection?
+What properties help ensure accurate page rotation detection?

 Chaknith Bin